 The Family Court Adviser's role in Court proceedings

-- Safeguard and promote the interests of children and young people involved in Family Court proceedings and ensure that children's views are heard
+- Safeguarding and promoting the interests of children and young people involved in Family Court proceedings and ensuring that children's views are heard.

-- Make recommendations to the Courts on the best arrangements for children's care
+- Making recommendations to the Courts on the best arrangements for children's care.

-- Provide Family Proceedings Advisers for children in matters brought to court by the Committee for Health and Social Care, when requested to do so by the court
+- Providing Family Proceedings Advisers for children in matters brought to court by the Committee for Health and Social Care, when requested to do so by the court.

 - collate information;